 - Fault domain

 A fault domain is a grouping of hardware and infrastructure within an availability domain.
 Each availability domain has three fault domains with independent power and hardware.
-When you place Compute instances across multiple fault domains, applications can tolerate physical server failure, system maintenance, and many common networking and power failures inside the availability domain.
+When you distribute resources across multiple fault domains, your applications can tolerate physical server failure, system maintenance, and power failures inside a fault domain.